 A green, luscious yard doesn’t require any luck or a laboratory.
-You can have the best lawn on the block by following a few simple guidelines, depending on what kind of grass you have.
+You can have the best lawn in Texas by following a few simple guidelines, depending on what kind of grass you have.
 Adjust your mowing practices, identify and treat pests, water properly, and keep the fertilizer routine simple.
 Your grass will thank you!

 Don’t mow too short

 It makes sense to want to cut your grass as short as possible so you don’t have to mow again for a while.
 But when it’s too short during a hot Texas summer, it runs the risks of being damaged by the sun.
 Ideally, you should only cut about one third of the grass height at a time.

 Another issue that can come along with cutting too much at once is that long clippings can suffocate healthy grass, and end up blocking oxygen and sun from reaching it.
 It’s true that grasscycling is good for a healthy lawn, but we’ll get more into that a little later.

 We generally use three types of grasses in Texas for our lawns, and each of them have an ideal height.

 Matted turf, discolorations, thin patches, and all other lawn defects always have a reason behind them - you’re not just unlucky!

 Bermudagrass mites may pay you a visit during the hottest months of the year.
 They’re so small that you can’t see them without a magnifying glass.
 If you’re noticing your lawn thinning out, or little bunches of dry-looking grass, it may be because the mites are feeding under the leaf sheaths.
 The only kind of grass they feed on is bermudagrass.